MagicLu550/EQuery/README.md

 Uri queries through the URI of the namespace a[0].b[0].c[0] prefix [prefix];
 Prefix queries through the prefix of the namespace a[0].b[0].c[0] uri [uri];
 ```
-4. Multidimensional expressions
+### 4. Multidimensional expression
 ```
 Multidimensional expressions can query more complex conditions, where keywords can be spliced ​​at will, except
 Grammar:
 ? is optional
-Path/name middle... [name/path,?only,middleType...]
+All/path/name middle... [all/name/path,?only,middleType...]
-The name and only keywords must be in front, and the name is in front of only Key here
+Name and only keywords, regex series must be in front, and name is in front of only, regex is not limited Key here textRegex [whether or not text is enabled for regular expressions] attrRegex [whether key or value is enabled, a single key=value regular expression, currently does not support multiple key=value regulars]
+All
 Path
 Name
 Namespace